Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I use my car as a trade-in if I still haven’t paid off my car loan?

 Yes, you can still trade your car in even if your auto loan isn’t yet paid off.
 Just make sure that the trade-in value is higher than the outstanding balance on the loan.
 If it’s worth less than your loan balance, that means you’re “upside down” on your car loan and will owe money when you trade it in.
-In this case, you would have to roll the remaining balance into your next car loan.
+In this case, you might have to roll the remaining balance into your next car loan.

 What is a car’s certified pre-owned value?